 It is unlikely that Anne will mention her period ever again, however, as the girls have told her it’s a taboo topic, and Walley-Beckett approaches her series with ‘documentary like’ realism.

 1. Over at Jezebel some time ago, women were asked for their most horrifying menstruation stories.
 They weren’t quite prepared for the stories they got.
+I think this link needs a trigger warning, but if you are a man writing about a woman, or having sex with women, or related to a woman, give it a read.

 2. A childbirth educator and Doula over at Persephone Magazine keeps getting unbelievable questions from women who don’t know the most basic things about their own physiology.
 She takes anonymous questions.